 10 of 13

 Running out of personal care items and borrowing from friends and roommates happens all the time in college.
 With money low and time at a premium, shopping for necessities can be a low priority.
 Include a few things that may be running low mid-year, like soap, shampoo, razors, and more.

 Staying healthy in college can be a challenge, especially freshman year.
 It's easy to get into the habit of late night snacking and sleeping all weekend.
 A FitBit is a great way to encourage healthy habits without being a nag.Continue to 13 of 13 below.

 13 of 13

 A Trip Home

-If you're really missing your grown-up girl or boy and would like to see him or her, why not indulge yourself with a roundtrip ticket home, whether by plane or train or bus?
-Leave the date open and let your young adult decide when he or she would like to come for a visit.
+If you're really missing your grown-up kid and would like to see him or her, why not indulge yourself with a roundtrip ticket home, whether by plane, train, or bus?
+Leave the date open and let your young adult decide when they would like to come for a visit.
 Valentine's Day happiness for everyone!